IBT-FMI/NeuroGentooProject/doc/UseCases.md

 	```
 Now one can safely execute the `./install.sh` script.

-The reason why metadata installation is not handled automatically, is that it represents a significant change to the users Gentoo Linux system, which should not be done without user interaction.
+The reason why metadata installation is not handled automatically, is that it represents a significant change to the users Gentoo Linux system, which should not be done without user interaction or consent.

 Gentoo Prefix Installations
 ---------------------------